 Becoming a Construction & Building Inspector

-What kind of Construction and Building Inspector requirements are there?
+Learn what Construction and Building Inspector education requirements there are.

 Construction and Building Inspectors work in the following industries: